kivy/kivy/doc/sources/guide/packaging.rst

 touchtracer is the `kivy/examples/demo/touchtracer/` directory, and the main file is named `main.py`

 #.
-Decompress the PyInstaller in the Kivy portable package
-#.
 Double click on the Kivy.bat, a console will be open
 #.
 Go to the pyinstaller directory, and create the initial specs::